Ptero-Eggs/game-eggs/sunkenland/readme.md

 ## [Documentation](https://www.sunkenlandgame.com/post/dedicated-server-user-manual)
+Latest document can be found in root of your container when installing server.
 Sunkenland is a Waterworld-themed survival game.
 Explore sunken cities, build your base, craft items, trade, and fight pirates as you struggle to survive in an aquatic post-apocalypse world plagued by hunger and violence.

 ## Install notes